SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 #### Unit 5 Building a Hello World Extension App

-Before starting with his unit make sure you fulfilled you requirements listed above.
+Before starting with his unit make sure you fulfilled the requirements listed above.

 In the openSAP course, you are asked to create a new project from our archetypes.
 The command to generate a new project is the following.